 Online Master of Arts in Education/Elementary Education

 Even if you have a degree in another field or have been outside the education field for several years, you can still be well prepared to give back in the classroom with University of Phoenix’s cheap online master’s degree in elementary education.
 Because of Phoenix’s large network of campuses, this affordable program actually leads to licensure in many states.
 Projections indicate that this field will continue growing over the next decade, with employment of kindergarten, elementary, middle, and secondary school teacher employment forecast to increase by 13%.
-The Best Colleges ranked the University of Phoenix the #3 Top Online School in the U.S. for 2015 in part for its Education programs.
+The Best Colleges ranked the University of Phoenix the #3 Top Online School in the U.S. in part for its Education programs.